Churchill Brothers FC: 2010–2019: Second title and relegation battles

-On 9 June 2011, Churchill Brothers announced they have signed former Portugal national football team assistant coach Manuel Gomes as a permanent coach.
-His start proved to be successful as the club captured the 2011 Durand Cup for the third time in their history in October 2011, defeating Prayag United 5–4.
-However, on 15 February 2012, it was announced that Gomes had resigned and that former coach Carlos Roberto Pereira would be brought in on a caretaker basis.
+On 9 June 2011, the club appointed the former Portugal national football team assistant Manuel Gomes as head coach.
+In October 2011 the team won the 2011 Durand Cup, a third title in the competition, beating Prayag United 5–4 on penalties.
+Gomes resigned on 15 February 2012 and the former coach Carlos Roberto Pereira returned on a caretaker basis.